Korea Institute Undergraduate Summer Research Travel Grants

 - Current Unofficial Transcript (PDF).
 Unofficial transcripts may be printed from my.harvard, scanned as a PDF, and uploaded.

-- Letters of Recommendation: Two recommendation letters (PDF format) may be uploaded and submitted directly by recommenders to CARAT or emailed to the KI Coordinator Catherine Glover (email@example.com) by the deadline, February 8, 2021 by 5:00pm EST. Recommendation letters should indicate the specific KI grant name (i.e. Korea Institute Undergraduate Summer Research Grant).
+- Letters of Recommendation: Two recommendation letters (PDF format) may be uploaded and submitted directly by recommenders to CARAT or emailed to the KI Coordinator Catherine Glover (email@example.com) by the deadline.
+Recommendation letters should indicate the specific KI grant name (i.e. Korea Institute Undergraduate Summer Research Grant).

 Additional Application Considerations: